postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![manage personal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-to-WS.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-to-WS.png)

 Click the **Add to this Workspace** button.
-The element(s) appear in your list of collections or environments.
+The element(s) appear in your list of collections or environments in the target Workspace.

 ### Removing Workspaces